 If none of the above resolves the problem or you are not sure how to do these things, follow the instructions below.

-- Mobile Computing students whose computers have been corrupted due to a virus are responsible for restoring their laptop to its original state — this may require re-installation of the Operating System.
+- Students whose computers have been corrupted due to a virus are responsible for restoring their laptop to its original state — this may require re-installation of the Operating System.
 It will be up to the student to find third-party support if they cannot do this themselves.

 Staff Machines Infected with a Virus